Something exciting is happening: Landscape restoration at Weald Country Park

 This work is agreed by Natural England (the government’s statutory body responsible for natural green infrastructure) and made possible by a government funded scheme known as Countryside Stewardship as well as funding by Essex Highways and Lower Thames Crossing.

-A series of habitat audits and focussed surveys will be ongoing to check the impact and ensure that the restoration and management is successful.
+A series of habitat audits and focussed surveys, including working with local animal monitoring groups such as the Essex Bat Group will be ongoing to check the impact and ensure that the restoration and management is successful.

 Woodland at Weald